Urban/Community Agriculture

 Grow It Yourself (GIY) Program

 Similar to a community mapping process, the Community Agriculture Resource Review is a collaborative project to document the numerous urban gardens and farms in our area and the programs that support them.
 Over the Summer of 2022, and in partnership with the Delaware Urban Farm and Food Coalition, our urban ag team conducted over 80 site visits, dozens of surveys and interviews, and review countless resources.
-All this information is still being analyzed but will be made publicly available by fall of 2023.

-In the mean time be sure to check out the Urban Agriculture Project Map which was created during this process.
+Be sure to check out the Urban Agriculture Project Map which was created during this process.

 Additionally, if you are interested in the tools and outreach method that were used, please contact Madi Walter for more information.